One of the best things about kayak fishing is kitting out your craft ready for a new expedition.

-However, not every yak or paddle has them, and if that’s the case for you, then owning a dedicated fishing measuring tape is something you should look into.
+However, not every kayak or paddle has them, and if that’s the case for you, then owning a dedicated fishing measuring tape is something you should look into.

 This one from Rapala is one of the most practical and effective, but then they are up there with the best fishing brands in the world.

-You have all the tools you need – now you need somewhere to put them.
+So, you have all the tools and fishing tackle that a successful fishing trip demands – now you just need somewhere to put them.

 Thankfully for you, I did this painstaking review of the best kayak tackle boxes, bags, and crates, so you don’t have to.

-And there’s this selection of tackle bags for saltwater if you’re more likely to be out in those challenging conditions.
+And if you’re not freshwater fishing, this review of tackle bags for saltwater will be more useful for those challenging conditions.

-Either way, choosing the right setup to organize your tackle can be a lot of fun in your kayak, and you’ll find that most anglers get just as much a kick out of the process as they do actually catching fish.
+Either way, choosing the right fishing setup to organize your tackle can be a lot of fun in your kayak, and you’ll find that many anglers get as much of a kick out of the process as they do from catching fish!

-Take a look at the video below to see what I mean – and for some additional inspiration for when you’re designing your loadout.
+Take a look at the video below to see what I mean – and for some additional inspiration for when you’re designing your tackle crate loadout.